ChimeHQ/NicerTouchBar/README.md

 ## Overriding a Window's TouchBar

 It sometimes happens that you need to override a window's default touch bar.
-Instead of messing with binding, you can use a handy extension on NSViewController.
+Instead of messing with binding, you can use a handy extension on `NSViewController`.

 ```swift
 deinit {